abhay-singhchauhan/the-test-project/README.md

  1. Rquest body - {
       userId: some value,
       name: some value,
+      phone: some value,
+      password: some value,
+    }

+- login api "/api/login"
+1. Request body - {
-      phone: some valuee,
+      phone: some value,
+      password: some value,
+    }

+- api to create new room "/api/chatrooms"
+1. Request body - {
+      roomId: some value,
-      password: some valueue,
+      password: some value,
     }